QuinDubois/Dataframe-Visualization/README.md

 # Dataframe Visualization
- A dashboard to visualize Pandas dataframes, built using Plotly Dash.
+ A dashboard to visualize Pandas dataframes, built as a demonstration of Plotly Dash.